 The particularities of Belgium’s housing market make renting an attractive solution to many expats.
 This guide gives an overview of these peculiarities, explains tenants’ rights in Belgium, and offers tips on where to search for an apartment.

 Both rental and property prices are relatively low in Belgium, being closer to those in Poland than the UK.
 Renting in Belgium is in line with the EU average, with around 28% of homes rented including many private rentals.
 On average, Belgians spend around 30% of their net salary on accommodation costs.

 People in Belgium use both the French and Dutch languages.
 Throughout this article, terms are given in both languages using the following format Français / Nederlands.

-This article provided by Belsquare Residence, a fully-serviced apartment building in the heart of Brussels, offers you key information regarding finding a house to rent in Belgium, your rental contract, and tenant rights in Belgium.
+This article provides key information regarding finding a house to rent in Belgium.